nastyaglushak/Web_interface_SOCOD/README.md

 # Web-interface SOCOD
-Development of the SOCOD detector web interface based on the existing interface for the Dimex 4-Si detector
+Development of the Web-interface for SOCOD detector